 The ships all entered into service between 2002 and 2007, offering mid-sized cruising with comprehensive services and facilities – designed for cruise passengers who enjoy the features of larger ships as well as the intimacy of smaller vessels.

 All Vista Class ships have been designed to ensure that a high percentage of staterooms benefit from oceans views and more than two thirds are served by private verandas.
 This move ensures that guests can fully enjoy the peaceful beauty of traversing the open ocean and having full days at sea.

 The four ships of the traditional Vista Class are named for the points of a compass in the Dutch language – Noor (north), Zuider (south), Ooster (East), and Wester (west).
 The cruise line has previously operated other ships with the prefix Zuider and Wester.

 Holland America Line first prompted the design of the Vista Class using Panamax guidelines which allow the ships to pass through the Panama Canal.

 The MS Zuiderdam was the first member of the Vista Class of ships to enter service and currently splits her time between Southern Caribbean itineraries which includes a half-transit of the Panama Canal, and Alaska – offering cruise around North America and towards the Arctic.

-The MS Eurodam is part-Vista Class, part-Signature Class and currently holds the honour of being the largest member of the entire Holland America Line fleet alongside sister ship MS Nieuw Amsterdam.
-Art plays a significant role in the ship’s design with reproductions of works by famous Dutch artists making appearances throughout the public areas.
+The MS Eurodam is part-Vista Class and part-Signature Class, and currently holds the honour of being the largest member of the entire Holland America Line fleet alongside sister ship MS Nieuw Amsterdam.
+Art plays a significant role in the ship’s design with reproduction of works by famous Dutch artists making appearances throughout the public areas.

 The odd one out of the Vista Class is the MS Arcadia – belonging to P&O Cruises, the vessel was launched in 2004 and was actually ordered by Holland America Line in 2000, before being allocated to P&O Cruises three years later.